Section: 510-1 Section V.A

 (1) the application for permission to hold the Major Event is not fully completed and submitted in a timely manner and in accordance with the manner prescribed in this policy.

 (2) the application or the proposed Event does not comply with the requirements of the facility the applicant wishes to use.

 (3) the application seeks to use a facility that the University has not designated as available for Major Events by Non-University Sponsors.

 (4) the application seeks to use a facility that is not available at the date or time requested.

 (5) the applicant has not timely tendered any required user fee, insurance certificate, or security deposit or complied with other requirements of the requested facility, such as signing a contract.

 (6) the application contains a material falsehood or misrepresentation.

 (7) the applicant has not submitted a reasonable security plan.

-(10) the proposed Event is prohibited by law, by this Policy, or by other University policies.
+(12)the proposed Event is prohibited by law, by this policy (including without limitation Section 2.4.3), or by other University policies.